-There’s no better way to explore the North Yorkshire coast than on the Whitby Storyteller Walks.
-They have a variety of guided routes, but the most popular are the Whitby Town Walks and the Smuggler’s Walk.
-On the first, you’ll wander through the town’s picturesque cobbled streets, marvelling at sights like the Whalebone Arch, as your guide tells you about Whitby’s myths and legends.
-Or you can delve into the secret passages and close alleys of Robin Hood’s Bay on the Smuggler’s Walk to hear about the escapades of the smugglers and explorers that lived here, like the famous Captain Cook.
+Is there a better way to explore the North Yorkshire coast than on the Whitby Storyteller Walks?
+These folks will tell you about the time of smugglers, the legend of Dracula and the epic ghost stories to send a tingle down your spine.
+The Whitby Town Walk will lead you through the town’s picturesque, cobbled streets, where you’ll marvel at sights of the Whalebone Arch and the Abbey ruins on the cliff top.
+Or, delve into the secret passages and close alleys of Robin Hood’s Bay on the Smuggler’s Walk to hear about the escapades of the crooks that lived here and explorers like Captain Cook.

 The Whitby Town Walk starts at St Mary’s Church, Abbey Plain, Whitby, North Yorkshire, YO22 4JR and the Smuggler’s Walk starts at the Old Coastguard Station Visitor Centre, The Dock, New Road, Whitby, North Yorkshire, YO22 4SJ.

-Coast & Moors Nordic Walking Tours take place at various locations across Yorkshire.
+Real Yorkshire Travel & Tours Walks take place at various locations across Yorkshire.

 Yorkshire Dales Guides

 For bespoke guided walks in Yorkshire, check out the Yorkshire Dales Guides.
-They know the region like the back of their hand, so each walk can be specially tailored to you.
+Their passion and knowledge of the region means they can tailor their guided walks to even the most demanding explorer.
 Fancy a leisurely ramble?
-They’ll take you on a 12-mile walk through Swaledale, where you’ll pass through wild flower meadows and the breathtaking Kisdon Force before enjoying a refreshing pint in the village of Muker.
-Or if you’re up for more of a challenge, you can trek 900-metres up Ingleborough, visiting interesting features like Gaping Gill, Alum Pot and Norber Erratics along the way.
+They’ll take you on a 12-mile walk through Swaledale, where you’ll pass through wildflower meadows and the breathtaking Kisdon Force, before enjoying a refreshing pint in the village of Muker.
+Or if you’re up for more of a challenge, you can trek 900 metres up Ingleborough, visiting natural landmarks like Gaping Gill, Alum Pot and Norber Erratics along the way.